Marquette vs. Texas: Sportsbook promo codes, odds, spread, over/under - December 6

 Marquette vs. Texas Betting Trends

-- Marquette has put together a 3-3-0 ATS record so far this year.
+- Marquette has compiled a 3-3-0 record against the spread this season.

 - Texas has won two games against the spread this year.